josephjohnjj/openmp_programming/README.md

 ### The `reduction` Clause

 A [reduction clause](https://www.openmp.org/spec-html/5.1/openmpsu117.html#x152-1720002.21.5) can be added to the parallel directive.
 This specifies that the final values of certain variables are combined using the specified operation (or intrinsic function) at the end of the parallel region.
-For example, consider the program [`ompexample2.c`](./ompexample2.c), which demonstrates a number of reduction operations and also shows the use of the [`omp_get_thread_num()`](https://www.openmp.org/spec-html/5.1/openmpsu123.html#x162-1950003.2.4) routine to uniquely define each thread.
+For example, consider the program [`openmp_reduction.c`](./src/openmp_reduction.c), which demonstrates a number of reduction operations and also shows the use of the [`omp_get_thread_num()`](https://www.openmp.org/spec-html/5.1/openmpsu123.html#x162-1950003.2.4) routine to uniquely define each thread.

+The following table shows the initial value assigned to a reduction variable for each reduction operation.

 | Operator | Initial Value |
 |--------- |--------- |